bomonike/bomonike.github.io/aws-onboarding.md

    ### Quick Access icons

-   Save time by quickly get to the most frequently used services by having their icons at the top (black) menu bar.
+   Save time by quickly get to the most frequently used services by having their icons at the top Favorites menu bar.

 1. Click the push-pin icon.
 1. One by one, drag the icon on the list and drop it on the top black menu to the left of the orange push pin.
 If you don't see the black menu, pause just under the browser URL for the browser to automatically scroll.